fadhilradh/pokedex-PWA/README.md

 ## Built with React, Styled Components and Zustand state management

-This is built for a takehome test for company I applied.
+This is made for a takehome test for company I applied.

 ### Deployed on Vercel :
 https://fadhil-pokedex.vercel.app/